The following page contains affiliate links. I may earn a commission if you purchase something through my affiliate links.

 I'm a certified Therapeutic Art Life Coach and Waldorf education teacher, intuitive artist and author.

 I only discovered that I'm a Scanner personality and a highly-sensitive person at the age of 34 which has changed my life completely.
 Nobody, myself included, noticed these special traits because I always did what other people expected me to do.
 I just adapted to other people.
 I wasn't myself.
 But there was always this feeling that something was wrong.
 Wasn't there more to life?
 I often asked this myself but I didn't dare to ask others.
 When I was a child, I already had periods where I felt so depressed and even had a longing for death.
-That's really unusual for a child.
-During my adolescence, I started to feel really worse and I developed one health issue after the other since that time (urticaria, recurrent infections, allergies, food intolerances, histamine intolerance, and eczema).
+That was really unusual for a child.
+During my adolescence, I started to feel really worse and I have developed one health issue after the other since that time (urticaria, recurrent infections, allergies, food intolerances, histamine intolerance, and eczema).

 My professional life was not a direct one.
 I started with business education, found a job in this field afterward, quit it after 5 months because it wasn't my thing.
 Then I began to study Waldorf education after I got to know about this kind of education from my sister.
 This was the beginning of my life transformation.
 During my studies, I met my husband and fell in love with him.
 He was and is the first person to really know and understand me.
 He is my soulmate.
 We married in 2005 and had our son in 2009 and our daughter in 2012.
 After finishing my studies to become a Waldorf teacher I didn't find the job I wanted but got one as a teacher assistant at a state school.
 It wasn't my dream job but it was still a great experience.